-- 2. Starting from the bottom-left corner, use a plastic scribe to pry the base cover in the direction of the arrows to release the base cover from the palm-rest and keyboard assembly. - 3.
-Grasp the left side and the right side of the base cover and remove the base cover from the palm-rest and keyboard assembly. - NOTE: The following steps are applicable only if you want to further remove any other component from your computer.
+- 1. Remove the eight screws (M2x3, Torx 5) that secure the base cover to the palm-rest and keyboard assembly. - 2.
+Starting from the bottom-left corner, use a plastic scribe to pry the base cover in the direction of the arrows to release the base cover from the palm-rest and keyboard assembly.

+CAUTION: Do not pull on or pry the base cover from the side where the hinges are; doing so may damage the base cover.

+3. Hold both sides of the base cover and rotate the base cover from bottom to top to remove it from the palm-rest and keyboard assembly.